Institute of International Finance

 The IIF's mission is to support the financial industry in the prudent management of risks; to develop sound industry practices; and to advocate for regulatory, financial and economic policies that are in the broad interests of its members and foster global financial stability and sustainable economic growth.

 The IIF focuses its advocacy, research and convening power on key topics of importance to its members, including sustainable finance, digital finance, risk and regulation, and debt.
 IIF provides its members with events, webinars, roundtables, workshops, podcasts, research reports and more.

-The Institute's Board of Directors includes 48 leading CEOs and Chairs, led by Chair Ana Botín; Vice Chair & Treasurer Sim Tshabalala, Vice Chair (Banking) Piyush Gupta and Vice Chair (Insurance) Michel Liès.
+The Institute's Board of Directors includes 48 leading CEOs and Chairs, led by Chair Ana Botín; Vice Chair and Treasurer Sim Tshabalala, Vice Chair (Banking) Piyush Gupta and Vice Chair (Insurance) Michel Liès.
 The IIF's President and Chief Executive Officer is Timothy D. Adams, who has held the position since February 1, 2013.
 The Institute is headquartered in Washington, D.C., and has satellite offices in Beijing, Singapore, Dubai and Brussels.